 In updating the AI, staff conducted research and personal interviews with local stakeholders.
-Consultation included interviews with Human Relations Officer Todd Rent and Champaign Urbana Tenant Union Executive Director Esther Patt.
-Both stakeholders provided data on discrimination intake and current housing trends.
+Consultation included interviews with Human Relations Officer Todd Rent and Champaign Urbana Tenant Union Executive Director Esther Patt, who provided data on discrimination intake and current housing trends.
 Demographic data, housing data, community development information, and related background information have been included in the report to reflect the current housing market and the most recent data sources.
 This includes sources such as Home Mortgage Disclosure Act (HMDA) data, 2003-2007 American Community Survey by the U.S. Bureau of Census, and the most recent decennial U.S. Census.

 The framework of the AI is organized in accordance with the Department of Housing and Urban Development's Fair Housing Planning Guide.
 While the AI roughly extends over a five-year period, it can be amended at any time in order to reflect new concerns in the community.
-Attached is a copy of the proposed AI for review and comment.
+A copy of the most recently updated AI is attached for Council review.